NJ Guardsman Recognized for Dedication to Volunteer Service

 |0

-This work, NJ Guardsman Recognized for Dedication to Volunteer Service [Image 5 of 5], by SPC Derek Vasquez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NJ Guardsman Recognized for Dedication to Volunteer Service, by SSG Andrew Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT